-PARENT/GUARDIAN ACKNOWLEDGEMENT OF RECEIPT OF

-Hard Copy or Electronic Version of THE DISTRICT CODE OF PUPIL CONDUCT HANDBOOK

-Iparent/guardian o f (Parent/guardian signature) (Student) acknowledge receipt of the LaRue County Board of Education 2019-2020 Code of Pupil Conduct Handbook.
-I have read the code and agree to abide by its content.
+АССЕРТ TANCE OF ATTENDANCE POLICY eard of Education 2019-2020 Code of Pupil Conduct Handbook Attendance Policy.
+I have read the e policy and agree to abide by its content.
+Student Signature Date PARENT/GUARDI AN ACKNOWLEDGEMENT OF RECEIPT OF of THE DISTRICT CODE OF PUPIL CONDUCT HANDBOOK parent/g guardian of (Parent/guardian signature) (Student) icknowledge receipt of the LaRue County Bo ard of Education 2019-2020 Code of Pupil Conduct landbook.
+I have read the code and agree to o abide by its content.
+Parent/Guardian Signature Date

-Parent/Guardian Signature